 The Candidum Hybrid Lilies are native to the eastern Mediterranean and Europe.
 It includes species like Madonna Lily, Lilium Chalcedonicum, Pyrenean, and June Fragrance.

-The most popular flower in this lily family is “Madonna Lily,” which has a fragrant white flower with green foliage and yellow base.
+The most popular flower in this lily family is “Madonna Lily,” which has a fragrant white flower with green foliage and a yellow base.
 It can produce up to 20 flowers per stem, creating a beautiful flower garden with very few plants.

 These lilies bloom from late spring to early summer.
 It grows up to 1 m tall and produces bulbs that are 16 cm to 18 cm wide.